-During the development of a new Uniform Standard, the PSC will post versions of the draft Uniform Standard on the Docket under the heading "Uniform Standards Under Construction".
-The PSC mustwill seek wide input from members and regulators, members of the Legislative Committee, IAC, and CAC, and interested parties.
+During the development of a new Uniform Standard, interested regulators and parties can follow along by visiting the PSC Committee web page.
+The PSC will post versions of the draft Uniform Standard for public comment on the Exposure Drafts section of its Committee web page.
+The PSC will seek wide input from members and regulators, members of the Legislative Committee, IAC, and CAC, and interested parties.
 Once the PSC has finalized its draft of a new Uniform Standard, it will prepare and make a transmittal to the Management Committee to commence the official rulemaking process under Section §104 of the Rulemaking Rule.

-Amendments
+B. Amendments